 Statement on Teaching, Learning and Assessment

-A single term module in which fundamental knowledge, theories and concepts are conveyed through a series of interactive lectures.
-Supporting tutorials provide the opportunity for students to apply and develop skills in calculation techniques including selecting appropriate data and incorporating this into formulae to provide a solution to a given problem.
+A module in which fundamental knowledge, theories and concepts are conveyed through a series of interactive lectures.
+Supporting tutorials provide the opportunity for students to apply and develop skills in calculation techniques including selecting appropriate data and incorporating this into formulae to provide solutions to given problems.
 Laboratory classes provide experimental evidence to support theory and also the opportunity for students, working in teams, to experience and participate in practical activities allowing them to appreciate the margins between theory and practice.
 A coursework assessed Field Trip facilitates the opportunity for direct experience in water related issues and this requires independent investigation to provide supporting material.
 An examination is used to test learning and understanding, and intellectual and transferable skills.

 Teaching and Learning Work Loads